MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

     - Any new groups created in Yammer that are eligible will automatically be created as Office 365 connected groups.

-- After about 1 week, existing eligible groups will be converted to Office 365 groups.
+- After about one week, existing eligible groups will be converted to Office 365 groups.

  For a group to be eligible, the following criteria must be met: